postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 | Approve requests to change workspace visibility&ast;&ast; | | | | &#x2714;
 | Enable public team profile | &#x2714; | | | &#x2714;

-&ast; On Postman Team and Free plans, any developer can change visibility of workspaces
+&ast; On Postman Basic and Free plans, any developer can change visibility of workspaces

 &ast;&ast; Enterprise and Business plans only